jinzhi0123/turborepo-vue-nest-starter/README.md

 # Turborepo starter

-This is a monorepo (Turborepo) starter template that includes a Vue.js and a NestJS.
+This is a monorepo(Turborepo) template that includes Vue.js and Nest.js.
 The starter is inspired by [official Turborepo template](https://turbo.build/) and [antfu's vitesse-lite](https://github.com/antfu-collective/vitesse-lite).

 ## Using this template